jnstockley/BTN/README.md

 # BTTN (Better Twitch.tv Notifications)

-# Notifications Not Being Sent
-I have deteremined that their is a bug with all supported BTTN versions where they error out and don't send any notifications.
-I have just discovered this and am aware of it.
-I plan to work on a fix ASAP.

-Update!!!
-I have determined the bug.
-When a Twitch channel changes their name, BTTN returns null and the whole program crashes.
-A fix for this will be implemented in Version 1.6.
-If you exprience this bug, please update the Twitch channel's name in the config by removing the channel and re-adding it.
+# Expiremtental 1.6 Testing
+I have noticed that very rarley BTTN will send an error notification with a timeout exception.
+This was one of the issues occuring a couple of days ago with the Twitch API.
+I have addded, what I belive is, a workaround to limit this issue.
+I will be testing this our and roll this update into Version 1.6.

 # Version 1.51
 Please update to version 1.51 to get bug fixes!
 This update fixes a bug where BTTN would not send update notifications.